awsdocs/aws-doc-sdk-examples/.kotlin_alpha/services/dynamodb/Readme.md

 This README discusses how to run the Kotlin code examples for Amazon DynamoDB.

-## Running the Amazon DynamoDB Java files
+## Running the Amazon DynamoDB Kotlin files

 **IMPORTANT**